KHALYL-Ossama/Forecasting-Payment-Transactions-A-Support-Vector-Regression-Approach/README.md

 You are provided with a comprehensive dataset from a leading fintech company, capturing a detailed record of client transactions over a period of one year.
 This dataset presents a unique opportunity to explore, analyze, and forecast financial behaviors in a real-world context.

-this data contains 4 column :
+this data contains 4 columns :

 **Date**: The exact date and time when the transaction occurred, providing a granular view of transaction patterns over time.
 **Id_compte**: A unique identifier for each client account, allowing analysis of transactions on an account-by-account basis.